 A study of the life, ministry, and letters of the Apostle Paul.
 Prerequisite: BIST 2023.
-Fall of odd-numbered years.
+Fall.

 4103.
-Old Testament Writings.
+Old Testament Psalms, Wisdom, and Narratives.

-An exegetical and theological study of the Old Testament Writings (I Chronicles through Song of Solomon and/or Daniel).
+An exegetical and theological study of Job, Psalms, Proverbs, Ecclesiastes, Song of Songs, Ruth, Esther, Ezra, Nehemiah, and Chronicles.
 Prerequisite: BIST 2023.
-Fall of odd-numbered years.
+Spring of even-numbered vears.